scholasticLlama/Kh-077-DevOps/linux_essentials/README.md

 #the number of days n after which to display a message about the need to change the password
 -w n
 ```
+The passwd command changes some of the entries in the /etc/passwd file.

 ## 3) Determine the users registered in the system, as well as what commands they
 execute.
 What additional information can be gleaned from the command